To read about earlier or later segments of my John Muir Trail thru-hike, use the navigation links below.

 The morning air is cold and crisp, which motivates Dad and me to keep moving once we’ve left the comfort of the warm tent.
 We enjoy ziplock bags of oatmeal for breakfast, pack up camp, and begin our walk.
 We’re both stiff from yesterday’s exertions, so, after walking about a quarter mile, we stop to stretch.
 The trail soon leads us out from dense groves of pine trees onto the open plains of the Isberg Plateau.
 The trail forms a deep furrow in the otherwise smooth, grassy landscape; at times the furrow is too deep to walk in without tripping, but we strive to minimize our impact and walk in the rut where others have tread before.

 Upon reaching the opposite side of the plain, the trail winds up and over slabs of granite and banks of snow.
 Due to the cold morning temperatures and shade on this (west) side of the pass, the snow is still solid ice but we’re able to maneuver around it without any trouble.
-Despite the icy surface, the snow is melting and the runoff follows the path of least resistance: the trail.
+The snow is melting under the bright morning sun and the runoff follows the path of least resistance: the trail.
 Usually, the trail-river is so shallow that I can hop from one rock to another or even splash through the wet gravel without risking soaking my feet.
 However, I’m occasionally forced off the trail to avoid walking through the water; neither Dad nor I want to deal with wet shoes and socks this early in the morning.

 Patches of snow block the trail as we climb higher toward Isberg Pass, but since the terrain here is rocky without any clear path in the first place we find our own way to the saddle.
 The views from the pass are incredible!
 To the west: Yosemite National Park, the Clark range, and the beautiful Isberg Plateau.
 To the east: Inyo National Forest, several alpine lakes glittering in the sun, and, in the distance, the Ritter range.